 Researchers like Gimjewski are just beginning to embrace the idea that human cells can create frequencies.
 I think our ancestors knew and used this knowledge long ago but the information has been lost.
 I want to bring back this awareness so that it can be shared globally.
 With that aim in mind, all readers are welcome to download the software, classes, texts and videos that we have amassed.
 Our professional web site is BioAcousticSolutions.net.

-Pythagoras and Kepler both proposed that as the planets orbited in our solar system they set up sub-audible vibrations that could not be heard with our ear but are attuned to our soul which hears it and attempts to quantify the sounds as music – Pythagoras created musical scales, Kepler cited Music of the spheres – using phrases like Cosmic choir, celestial mechanics, defined as cosmic harmony that people could use to recognize global kinship.
+Pythagoras and Kepler both proposed that as the planets orbited in our solar system they set up sub-audible vibrations that could not be heard with our ear but were attuned to our soul which heard it and attempted to quantify the sounds as music – Pythagoras created musical scales, Kepler cited Music of the spheres – using phrases like Cosmic choir, celestial mechanics, defined as cosmic harmony that people could use to recognize global kinship.

 As these frequency layers and relationships were created they in turn created matter and hence life.
 In other words, the planets created frequencies and oscillations that could be defined and understood.
 Hence we created music in our own planetary image.
 Tesla and Einstein agreed that our universe could only be understood as energy measured as frequency and vibration.